Many-ridged Venus Clam Shell

 Many-ridged Venus Clam Shell, Periglypta multicostata.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, February 2017.
 Size: 13 cm (5.1 inches) x 11 cm (4.3 inches).Identification courtesy of Bob Hillis, Ivins, Utah.

-Many-ridged Venus clams are found in sand substrate, often under rocks intertidally and to depths up to 15 m (50 feet).
-They are found in the Sea of Cortez, from Santa Rosalia, Baja California Sur to Cabo San Lucas, Baja California Sur and extend as far south as Peru, including the Galapagos Islands.
-They have not been documented on the West coast of the Baja Peninsula.
+Habitat and Distribution: Many-ridged Venus Clams are found in sand substrate, often under rocks within the intertidal zone to epths up to 15 m (50 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Santa Rosalia, Baja California Sur south to Guatemala.
+They have not been documented along the west coast of the Baja Peninsula.